AP FACT CHECK: Do Trump's Mar-a-Lago trips cost $3 million?

 With a Republican in the White House, liberal groups are joining Judicial Watch in keeping an eye on travel costs.

-Before Trump's Mar-a-Lago meeting last week with China President Xi Jinping, the group Public Citizen blasted him for spending another "estimated $3 million."
+Before Trump's Mar-a-Lago meeting last week with Chinese President Xi Jinping, the group Public Citizen blasted him for spending another "estimated $3 million."

 Public Citizen said it is quoting the $3 million figure from Politico and CBS.
 CNN has also used that number.
 Those estimates all trace back an October 2016 report by the Government Accountability Office.